Build a Virtual Disk Image¶

 in config.xml

-that has the oem-resize
+, where the oem-resize

 disabled.
 An example configuration for a 42 GB large VMDK image with